nanvel/blog/2017/11/trading.md

 - Sizing too large = more excited, frustrated, emotional, exhausted
 - Sizing too small = disinterest, boredom, sloppiness, lack of returns

+Leverage can be used to maximize strategy output.
+Should be chosen to withstand strategy maximum drawdown.

 #### Fuses

 After a losing trade - take a break to reduce emotional decision-making.